afshinsadeghi/googleScholarparser/README.md

 scholar.py
 ==========
 ### Disclaimer
-This is a version of scholar.py that is debugged by me (Afshn.com) and , the output is not restricted to the first page of google by this files works.
+This is a version of scholar.py that is debugged by me (@sadeghi_afshin) and , the output is not restricted to the first page of google by this files works.
 Sample run:
 python scholar.py --pub "semantic" -c 100   --phrase "knowledge base"  --csv -page_number=2 > a.csv